chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Throughput-Optimal Scheduling Algorithms for LLM Inference and AI Agents](https://arxiv.org/abs/2504.07347): throughput-optimal scheduling analyse
 - [ ] [Apt-Serve: Adaptive Request Scheduling on Hybrid Cache for Scalable LLM Inference Serving](https://arxiv.org/abs/2504.07494): a memory-efficient hidden cache? and schedule to use a biger batch
 - [ ] [LLMSched: Uncertainty-Aware Workload Scheduling for Compound LLM Applications](https://arxiv.org/abs/2504.03444): an uncertainty-aware scheduling framework for emerging compound LLM applications, accepted by ICDCS'25
+- [ ] [SkyLB: A Locality-Aware Cross-Region Load Balancer for LLM Inference](https://arxiv.org/abs/2505.24095): schedule requests on instances on different regions to suite the regional diurnal patterns, under guidence of Ion Stoica
+- [ ] [Libra: Novel LLM Token Streaming via Region-Based Task Scheduling and Token Bundling](https://ieeexplore.ieee.org/abstract/document/11143346): introduce user regions to relieve the network issues, since users from the same region (e.g., universities and business zones) are likely to share similar behaviors to access LLM serving systems
+- [ ] [A Predictive and Synergistic Two-Layer Scheduling Framework for LLM Serving](https://arxiv.org/abs/2509.23384): use a structurally-informed online performance model that provides accurate, forward-looking per-step latency and capacity estimations to schedule requests in and among instances
+- [ ] [SLICE: SLO-Driven Scheduling for LLM Inference on Edge Computing Devices](https://arxiv.org/abs/2510.18544): an innovative scheduling solution designed for edge computing scenarios with differentiated SLO requirements, combined with a utility-maximizing request scheduling algorithm with a dynamic iterative control mechanism for generation rates
+- [ ] [FairBatching: Fairness-Aware Batch Formation for LLM Inference](https://arxiv.org/abs/2510.14392): an adaptive Prefill/Decode batch capacity determination mechanism, which dynamically adjusts the computational budget to improve the GPU utilization without triggering SLO violations, optimization on sarathi, under guidence of Haibo CHEN

 #### Shared Prefix Serving